-21 Decision on Cancellation of Visas for the Citizens of the Russian Federation, Official Gazette, no. 27-931/2008, available in Serbian at: https://bit.ly/3LI8Tej.
+22 Decision on Cancellation of Visas for the Citizens of the Russian Federation, Official Gazette, no. 27-931/2008, available in Serbian at: https://bit.ly/3LI8Tej.

-Even though it is hard to get an accurate number of Russian citizens who arrived in Serbia after the end of February 2022, some sources indicate that more than 200,000 Russians resided in Serbia in 2022,22 while other sources indicate that this number goes up to 300,000 but that 50,000 of them were granted different forms of temporary residency23 under Article 40 of the Law on Foreigners Act.24 According to Radio Television Serbia, 100,000 Russians had moved their residency in Serbia in November 2022.25 Maybe the most accurate information was obtained by Radio Free Europe which published that between 25 February 2022 and 21 December 2022, the Ministry of Interior (MoI) recorded a total of 219,153 arrivals of Russian nationals in Serbia, but it remains unclear how many remained in Serbia.26
+Even though it is hard to get an accurate number of Russian citizens who arrived in Serbia after the end of February 2022, some sources indicate that more than 200,000 Russians resided in Serbia in 2022,23 while other sources indicate that this number goes up to 300,000 but that 50,000 of them were granted different forms of temporary residency24 under Article 40 of the Law on Foreigners Act.25 According to Radio Television Serbia, 100,000 Russians had moved their residency in Serbia in November 2022.26 Maybe the most accurate information was obtained by Radio Free Europe which published that between 25 February 2022 and 21 December 2022, the Ministry of Interior (MoI) recorded a total of 219,153 arrivals of Russian nationals in Serbia, but it remains unclear how many remained in Serbia.27

 The mass arrival of Russian citizens occurred in two waves.
 The initial one started right after the beginning of the conflict in February 2022, when mostly Russian citizens who were employed in foreign companies and mainly in the IT sector decided to come to Serbia and register their companies.
-According to Radio Free Europe, in 2022 alone, a total of 4,187 Russian companies and entrepreneurships were registered in the Agency for Business Registers (Agencija za privredne registre - APR).27 In 2021, the total number of registered Russian companies in the APR was only 159.28 Thus, the first wave mainly included people who had their own financial resources to come to Serbia, to rent or buy real estate and continue their own business.
-This caused an increase in average rent prices of at least 30%, while the price of rents in Belgrade and Novi Sad, the country's two main cities, doubled or - in some instances - tripled.29
+According to Radio Free Europe, in 2022 alone, a total of 4,187 Russian companies and entrepreneurships were registered in the Agency for Business Registers (Agencija za privredne registre - APR).28 In 2021, the total number of registered Russian companies in the APR was only 159.29 Thus, the first wave mainly included people who had their own financial resources to come to Serbia, to rent or buy real estate and continue their own business.
+This caused an increase in average rent prices of at least 30%, while the price of rents in Belgrade and Novi Sad, the country's two main cities, doubled or - in some instances - tripled.30

-During the second wave of arrivals in September 2022, after the announcement of military mobilisation by Russian President Vladimir Putin,30 the first asylum applicants arrived in Serbia.
+During the second wave of arrivals in September 2022, after the announcement of military mobilisation by Russian President Vladimir Putin,31 the first asylum applicants arrived in Serbia.
 99% of the Russian citizens who moved their residency regularised their stay in line with the Foreigners Act, while in the last quarter of 2022, and the first quarter of 2023, people who claimed to have fled military mobilisations started to arrive to Serbia.
 What is also interesting to outline is that these people have weaker financial status and have been accommodated in the Asylum Centre (AC) in Krnjača throughout 2022 and 2023.

 It is not possible to determine the exact number of Russian Federation nationals who moved to Serbia pursuing safety also for 2023, but in most of the cases looking for the opportunity to work and live outside the scope of sanctions imposed by the EU.
-In May 2024, it was reported that between 300,000 and 500,000 Russians lives in Serbia, mostly in Belgrade and Novi Sad.31
+In May 2024, it was reported that between 300,000 and 500,000 Russians live in Serbia, mostly in Belgrade and Novi Sad.32 According to the Belgrade Centre for Security Policy, a total of 73,197 Russian Federation citizens lodged a request for different forms of temporary residency and in line with the Foreigners Act of Serbia, over 90% of which were granted.33

 In terms of asylum seekers coming from Russia, the following statistical overview can depict the changes which impacted the asylum system in Serbia.

-According to the available statistics provided through UNHCR cooperation with the MoI, between 2009 and 2023, a total of 91 Russian citizens lodged an asylum application in Serbia.
+According to the available statistics provided through UNHCR cooperation with the MoI, between 2009 and 2024, a total of 113 Russian citizens lodged an asylum application in Serbia.